 The archetypal boundaries between carriers, freight forwarders, and third-party logistics providers are becoming increasingly difficult to navigate as many companies are entering new markets, offering additional value added services and diversifying service offerings.
-In this new environment, there are five key strategies that companies in the logistics industry can implement to ensure continued success through […]
+In this new environment, there are five key strategies that companies in the logistics industry can implement to ensure continued success moving forward.

 The logistics industry is evolving and the structural lines dividing sectors within the market are becoming increasingly blurred.
 This trend is likely to put continuous pressure on overall profit margins and will create the need for companies to differentiate themselves seamlessly.
 In the logistics industry, service providers, asset or non-asset based, will have to diversify their activities in direct response to customer needs.
 Although the brick and mortar distinction between forwarding and logistics services is diminishing, there are ways that companies can adapt to cope with this change.

 The services side of logistics is evolving from freight forwarding stronghold to more evolved roles like Third and Fourth Party Logistics (3 PL/4 PL), wherein many service providers in the logistics industry are assuring customers end-to-end cargo management capabilities, as they also establish asset ownership in key parts of the cargo value chain.
 India has a huge potential for outsourcing and hence is more reliant on 3 PL services.
 4PLs and Lead Logistics Providers (LLPs) are the newest entrants in the supply chain universe.

 The increasing competition requires companies to improve their services, understand customer demands, and find ways to separate themselves from their competitors.
 In an evolving industry with less well-defined sectors, companies need to approach these issues strategically.